Benomer2/MSBA-Projects/README.md

-# Personal-Projects
+# MSBA-Projects
-A space for projects I am working on or have completed, showcasing my skills in coding and data analytics.
+A space for all the projects I completed while in Grad School.
+While in school, I completed a wide range of projects that include:
+  - Predictive Modeling
+  - Natural Language Processing
+  - Exploratory Data Analytics

+I utilized tools like:
+  - Python
+  - R
+  - PowerBi
+  - Excel